 How can parents communicate with their child’s teacher or the school?

 The following list outlines a range of strategies that parents can use to contact the school.
-Included on our website is additional information from the Department of Education entitled ‘Talking with my school’, which outlines the processes for raising a concern or lodging a complaint.
+Included on our website is additional information from the Department of Education entitled ‘Talking with my school’ that outlines the processes for raising a concern or lodging a complaint.

-The school should be notified if your child will be absent from school, using the school’s SMS number.
-This number is also included on our website.
+The school should be notified if your child will be absent from school.
+Parents may choose to advise the school using the school’s SMS number.
+Additional information about absentee procedures is included on our website.

 The general school email address is Duncraig.PS@education.wa.edu.au.
 Email contact details for individual school staff are listed on our website.